webcompere/spring-properties-cleaner/README.md

 We can also provide `--yml` to get the _fixed_ files to be written in YML format.
 This will use the provided sort mode, defaulting to `clustered` if a sort is not provided.

+> NOTE: YML Cannot be generated if properties are telescoping.
+E.g. `server` and `server.port` cannot both
+> be in the same YAML.
+This will be warned on a scan.

 ## Build

 ```bash